-In the spirit of reconciliation and on-going collaboration, the City of Toronto’s Heritage Planning Unit (in the City Planning Division) and Museums and Heritage Services Unit (in the Economic Development and Culture Division), have launched the Indigenous Heritage Engagement Project (IHEP) to join with Indigenous communities in an authentic learning process about Indigenous heritage in Toronto.
+In the spirit of reconciliation and on-going collaboration, the City of Toronto is leading the Indigenous Heritage Engagement Project (IHEP) to join with Indigenous people in an authentic learning process about Indigenous heritage in Toronto.

 The Indigenous Heritage Engagement Project is a community-directed endeavour; the project aims to create conditions that encourage the sharing of knowledge, stories, and ideas related to Indigenous heritage within the City of Toronto.